sosnek/Reveal/README.md

-# Reveal - Anonymous Secret Sharing
+# Reveal - Anonymous Secret Sharing - Vibe coded in one day.
+View it live at https://reveal-1.onrender.com/

 A secure, anonymous web application for sharing secrets and personal thoughts.
 Built with Go backend and modern React frontend, designed with privacy and anonymity as core principles.